-THE Prince was taken up with these Considerations, when he was informed that a great Convoy of Ammunition was preparing for Temefwaar, and was to be elcorted by a confiderable Detachment.
+THE Prince was taken up with these Considerations, when he was informed that a great Convoy of Ammunition was preparing for Temeswaar, and was to be ejeorted by a confiderable Detachment.
 His Highness being apprized what Rout this Convoy was to take, made the necessary Dispositions to intervoy, but is cept, and carry it off.
-He intrusted not the Execution of the Design to any one, but march'd himself at the Head of the Cavalry, after laving made General Heiser advance before with the Infantry.
-Nothing could be better concerted than this Enterprize, which nevertheless miscarried by the Tree-chery of a Husser, who deserted, and gave Advices to the Enemy of what passed.
-Immediately they halted, and secured the Convoy in such a Manner
+He intrusted not the Execution of the Design to any one, but march'd himself at the Head of the Cavalry, after having made General Heister advance before with the Infantry.
+Nothing could be better concerted than this Enterprize, which nevertheless miscarried by the Treachery of a Hussian, who deserted, and gave Advice to the Enemy of what passed.
+Immediately they halted, and seeved the Convoy in such a Manner sot it follows the day on a nother as

 THE Turks only kept themselves so close within their Camp, because they The peace foon expected the Success of a Negociation, set on Foot at Carlowitz, under the Mediation of William III.
-King of Great Britain, and the States General puts an End of the United Provinces, whose Ministers the Lord Paget, and Count Collier, to the War. had at last obtained of the Grand Signior that Uti Possidetis should be made the Basis of the Treaty.
-Insomuch that the Grand Vizier judging it would be doing great Things to prevent the Imperialists gaining any new Conquests, the Campaign passed over in Inaction; and the Peace having been sign'd at Carlowitz between the Emperor and the Porte and also between Rnssa, Poland, the Republick of Venice, and the Sultan upon the same Foot, the War was entirely ended on that Side, as it had been ended in the West by the Peace of Ryswick.
-Prince Eugene of Savoy had the Glory, by the Battle of Zenta, is to have terminated this War, which had laited almost eighteen Years, and which at the Beginning had terribly alarmed the greatest Part of Christendom.
-It was to his Prudence and Valour that all those advantageous Conditions were due, which were obtained at Carlowitz, not only by the Plenipotentiaries of the Emperor, but also those of Poland, Rusha, and Venice; insomnch that this Peace was, as it were, a Monument crected to the immortal Honour of this Hero.
+King of Great Britain, and the States General puts an End of the United Provinces, whose Ministers the Lord Paget, and Count Coilier, to the War. had at last obtained of the Grand Signior that Uti Possidetis should be made the Basis of the Treaty.
+Insomuch that the Grand Vizier judging it would be doing great Things to prevent the Imperialists gaining any new Conquests, the Campaign palled over in Inaction; and the Peace having been fign'd at Carlowitz between the Emperor and the Porte and also between Rnsha, Poland, the Republick of Venice, and the Sultan upon the same Foot, the War was, entirely ended on that Side, as it had been ended in the West by the Peace of Ryswick.
+Prince Eugene of Savoy had the Glory, by the Battle of Zenta, is to have terminated this War, which had lasted almost eighteen Years, and which at the Beginning had terribly alarmed the greatest Part of Christendom.
+It was to his Prudence and Valour that all those advantageous Conditions were due, which were obtained at Carlowitz, not only by the Plenipotentiaries of the Emperor, but also those of Poland, Russia, and Venice; insomuch that this Peace was, as it were, a Monument erected to the immortal Honour of this Hero.

-HAPPY Presages of the Future from which that valiant Prince did not derogate, as will be seen in the Sequel of this Work; where the Reader may follow him from Victories to Victories, and from Conquests to Conquests, which he ended as he begun, by giving a deadly Wound to the formidable Power of the Ottomans.
+HAPPY Presages of the Future from which that valiant Prince did not derogate, as will be feen in the Sequel of this Work; where the Reader may follow him from Victories to Victories, and from Conquests to Conquests, which he ended as he begun, by giving a deadly Wound to the formidable Power of the Ottomans.